ashikajith/book_explorer/README.md

 | string        | unique_code    |
 | string        | publisher      |

-Sample of the csv file can be found in the root dir 'book1.csv', 'book2.csv'
+Sample of the csv file can be found in the root dir 'books.csv'

 ## Provide Env variables